 - When sewage disposal is to be accomplished by connection to the public sewer, a letter from the sewer district stating that the district has the capacity to collect and treat the wastewater shall be provided. - 2) If a project requires an on-site subsurface sewage disposal system it shall be installed in conformance with the State of Maine Subsurface Wastewater Disposal Rules (Rules).
 The applicant shall submit evidence of site suitability for subsurface sewage disposal prepared by a Maine Licensed Site Evaluator in full compliance with the requirements of the Rules.
 A test pit analysis, prepared by a Maine Licensed Site Evaluator shall be provided.
 A map indicating the location of all test pits dug on the site shall also be submitted. - 2) When sewage disposal is to be accomplished by subsurface wastewater disposal systems, test pit analyses, prepared by a licensed site evaluator or certified soil scientist shall be provided.
 A map showing the location of all test pits dug on the site shall be submitted. - g.
-An indication of the type of water supply system(s) to be used in the subdivision. - 1) When water is to be supplied by public water supply, applicant must provide a written statement from the Yarmouth Water District stating that adequate supply and pressure for both domestic and fire-fighting purposes can be provided without placing an undue burden on the source, treatment facilities, or distribution system involved.
-The development shall be responsible for paying the costs of system improvements necessary to serve the subdivision. - 2) When water is supplied by a new centrally managed water system, applicant must provide evidence of approval of the system by the Maine Drinking Water Program. a written statement from the servicing water district shall be submitted indicating there is adequate supply and pressure for the subdivision. - h.
-The date the plan was prepared, north point, and graphic map scale. - i.
-The names and addresses of the record owner, applicant, and individual or company who prepared the plan and adjoining property owners. - j.
+An indication of the type of water supply system(s) to be used in the subdivision. - h.
+When water is to be supplied by public water supply, a written statement from the Yarmouth Water District stating that adequate supply and pressure for both domestic and fire-fighting purposes can be provided without placing an undue burden on the source, treatment facilities, or distribution system involved.
+The development shall be responsible for paying the costs of system improvements necessary to serve the subdivision. a written statement from the servicing water district shall be submitted indicating there is adequate supply and pressure for the subdivision. - h.i.
+The date the plan was prepared, north point, and graphic map scale. - i-j.
+The names and addresses of the record owner, applicant, and individual or company who prepared the plan and adjoining property owners. - j.k.
 A high intensity soil survey by a Maine certified soil scientist.
-Wetland areas shall be identified on the survey, regardless of size. - k.
-The number of acres within the proposed subdivision, location of property lines, existing buildings, vegetative cover type, and other essential existing physical features. - I. The location of all rivers, streams, brooks, wetlands, vernal pools or other water bodies within or adjacent (within 150 feet) to the proposed subdivision.
+Wetland areas shall be identifiedon the survey, regardless of size. - k.l.
+The number of acres within the proposed subdivision, location of property lines, existing buildings, vegetative cover type, and other essential existing physical features. - m.
+The location of all rivers, streams, brooks, wetlands, vernal pools or other water bodies within or adjacent (within 150 feet) to the proposed subdivision.
 When buffers are required in accordance with Section 10.3 Brook, Pond, Vernal Pool and Wetland Buffers, the following plan submissions shall be required: - 1) The site plan shall show identified wetland types, the layout of the buffer and the topography of the site.
-The extent of existing and proposed vegetation and the pre and post development topography shall be depicted on the plan. - 2) Description of the existing vegetation in the proposed buffer area. - 3) If a new buffer is proposed, a description of how the buffer will be developed.
+The extent of existing and proposed vegetation and the pre and post development topography shall be depicted on the plan. - 2) Description of the existing vegetation in the proposed buffer area. - 3) If a new buffer is proposed, a description of how the buffer will be developed. - 4) Description of provisions for maintenance of the buffer area including restrictions on earth moving and vegetation clearing. - 5) List of deed restrictions and covenants to be included in deed to all affected properties or lots.
+A drawing with the buffer location and markers shall be attached to the deed.

-- 4) Description of provisions for maintenance of the buffer area including restrictions on earth moving and vegetation clearing. - 5) List of deed restrictions and covenants to be included in deed to all affected properties or lots.
-A drawing with the buffer location and markers shall be attached to the deed. - 6) Plat with buffer location, marker locations, maintenance provisions, and a list of deed restrictions and/or covenants.
+6) Plat with buffer location, marker locations, maintenance provisions, and a list of deed restrictions and/or covenants.
 This

 The location and description of any stream, pond, vernal pool and/or wetland buffers as required in Section 10.3 Brook, Pond, Vernal Pool and Wetland Buffers.
-Submittals shall include a description of maintenance provisions and a list of deed restrictions and/or covenants, and other information as required in Section 10.3 Brook, Pond, Vernal Pool and Wetland Buffers.
+Submittals shall include a description of maintenance provisions and a list of deed restrictions and/or covenants, and other information as required inSection 10.3 Brook, Pond, Vernal Pool and Wetland Buffers.